mjrgh/PinscapePico/ExpansionBoards/KL25Z-Adapter/README.md

 A few warnings about using the adapter boards:

-* The adapter board **only** works with the original Pinscape KL25Z expansion boards.
-It **doesn't** turn the Pico into a general-purpose replacement for the KL25Z, and it won't work in any **other** expansion boards - even other boards designed for Pinscape KL25Z.
-The adapter physically wires all of the KL25Z pins to specific Pico functions that can't be configured in software the way they can on an actual KL25Z, so it only works in this one very specific setup.
+* The adapter board **only** works with the original Pinscape KL25Z expansion boards - and I'm talking very specifically about **my original three-board set**, the one that's documented in the Pinscape Build Guide, with the 10x10cm Main, Power, and Chime modules.
+The adapter **doesn't** turn the Pico into a general-purpose KL25Z emulator, and it probably won't work with any third-party Pinscape boards (such as those from Oak Micros or Arnoz), **unless** they use identical KL25Z pin assignments.
+The obstacle to using the adapter with any other expansion boards or add-on boards is that the adapter is completely inflexible about the KL25Z pin assignments.
+You can only use the adapter with an expansion board that has exactly the same pin assignments as my original three-board set.
+With a **real** KL25Z, it's possible to reconfigure the GPIO ports in many different ways, which allowed people to design different expansion board layouts.
+The adapter board doesn't have that flexibility, so it only works in the unique expansion board environment it was designed for.

 * If you don't already have a set of the Pinscape KL25Z boards, you should look at the new Pinscape Pico expansion boards instead.
 Those